HL7/fhir-shorthand/input/pagecontent/reference.md

   """
 ```

-Using a normal string would require the following spacing to accomplish the same markdown formatting:
+Using a single-quoted string requires the following spacing to accomplish the same markdown formatting:

 ```
 * ^purpose = "* This profile is intended to support workflows where: